Our Fundraiser for the Bryan Stow Foundation? We’re Getting Closer!

 For those of us who believe in Bryan and want to assist him, our mission has changed.
 Raising funds once ruled supreme, but while still important, it is no longer paramount.
-Our primary objective now is to inform the general public about Bryan’s progress, the Bryan Stow Foundation, Bryan’s anti-bullying goals and to assist him in achieving them.
-One way to get the word out is by having a presence at the upcoming San Francisco Giants FanFest, scheduled for Saturday, February 10, 2018.
-We are currently working on a flyer and have asked the Giants for a place inside AT&T Park so we can talk to the fans and distribute the flyer about Bryan.
+Our primary objective now is to inform the community about Bryan’s progress, his Foundation and his anti-bullying activities.

 We’ve connected with the San Francisco Giants Department of Community Relations, with whom we will partner on our first fundraiser.
 We’re still working on a date and a venue.
 We hope to hold at least one fundraiser annually in the future.
 As this blog post is being published, we’ve sorted the 20,000 San Francisco Giants baseball cards on hand.
 We will use prize wheels as the principal way to get current Giants baseball cards into the hands of our target audience, children.
 For adults, we’re putting together 25-card packs of the best Giants players from the 1980’s, 1990’s and the 2,000’s.
 We have enough cards to make hundreds of packs.
 Packs highlighting players from the three Championship teams will also be available.
 Each pack will include an insert about the Bryan Stow Foundation.
 We also have a variety of memorabilia on hand, including postcards, pins, bobble heads and other unusual items.
 All of the funds raised will go to the Bryan Stow Foundation.